Mobile solution for a mobile workforce.

 They operate 1,257 water and wastewater treatment works, supplying 6.3 million domestic and business customers in the east of England and Hartlepool.

-The UK population has grown by 20% in the last 20 years but Anglian Water still provides the same amount of water today as they did in 1990 – almost 1.2 billion litres every single day.
-This has been achieved largely as a result of minimising leaks and encouraging water conservation with their customers.
+The UK population has grown by 20% in the last 20 years but Anglian Water still provides the same amount of water today as they did 30 years ago – almost 1.2 billion liters every single day.
+This has been achieved largely as a result of minimizing leaks and encouraging water conservation with their customers.

 There are a number of factors driving the implementation of mobile applications for utility companies.
 Their employees are the epitome of a highly mobile workforce.
 Service teams and meter installers, for example, spend most of their time working off-site rather than from an office location.